HSF/hsf.github.io/_gsocproposals/2019/proposal_ActsGpuRace.md

 ---
 title: GPU Race for Particle Hunting
 layout: gsoc_proposal
-project: ACTS
+project: Acts
 year: 2019
 organization: LAL
 ---

 ## Description

-[ACTS](http://acts.web.cern.ch) is a free and open-source software project for track reconstruction in particle physics experiments.
+[Acts](http://acts.web.cern.ch) is a free and open-source software project for track reconstruction in particle physics experiments.
 As a modernized version of the particle tracking code used by the ATLAS experiment at the CERN Large Hadron Collider, the project is focused on adoption of modern C++